bmansfeld/QTLseqr/README.md

 devtools::install_github("bmansfeld/QTLseqr")
 ```

+**Note:** Apart from regular package dependencies, there are some Bioconductor tools that we use as well, as such you will be prompted to install support for Bioconductor, if you haven't already.
+QTLseqr makes use of C++ to make some tasks significantly faster (like counting SNPs).
+Because of this, in order to install QTLseqr from github you will be required to install some compiling tools (Rtools and Xcode, for Windows and Mac, respectively).

 Example
 -------

+**For more detailed instructions please read the vignette [here](https://github.com/bmansfeld/QTLseqr/blob/master/vignettes/QTLseqr.pdf)**

 This is a basic example which shows you how to import and analyze NGS-BSA data.
-For more detailed instructions please read the vignette [here](https://github.com/bmansfeld/QTLseqr/blob/master/vignettes/QTLseqr.pdf)

 ``` r